mysticatea/eslint-plugin-node/docs/rules/no-missing-import.md

 This is similar to [no-missing-require](no-missing-require.md), but this rule handles `import` and `export` declarations.

-**NOTE:** ECMAScript 2015 (ES6) does not define the lookup logic and Node does not support modules yet.
+**⚠ NOTE:** ECMAScript 2015 (ES6) does not define the lookup logic and Node does not support modules yet.
 So this rule spec might be changed in future.

 ## Rule Details